EdgeVerve/oe-migration/README.md

 3. Allows loading of data from [JSON files present in the project's app-list modules](#bookmark2b), to database

+4. Allows execution of JS files for custom processing and migration to database

-4. Allows [versioned data migration](#bookmark2), with data-folder name as the DB version. (de-linked from app package version).
+5. Allows [versioned data migration](#bookmark2), with data-folder name as the DB version. (de-linked from app package version).

-5. Re-running of migration script without adding any new data causes no harm
+6. Re-running of migration script without adding any new data causes no harm

-6. Migration can be [triggered via a standalone command](#bookmark1) at the command prompt (node server/migratejs)
+7. Migration can be [triggered via a standalone command](#bookmark1) at the command prompt (node server/migratejs)

-7. Allows sequential DDL/DML changes:
+8. Allows sequential DDL/DML changes:
     - [Allows writing version-specific meta-data](#bookmark2) (model definitions) to specify structural changes to tables
     - Auto [populate default data](#bookmark2a) in existing records for a new column

-8. Has an [option to download the existing data](#bookmark3) in the DB (arbitrary list of tables, or all tables) as a zip file
+9. Has an [option to download the existing data](#bookmark3) in the DB (arbitrary list of tables, or all tables) as a zip file
-9. Allows migration of data over http as a [zip file upload](#bookmark4)
+10. Allows migration of data over http as a [zip file upload](#bookmark4)
-10. Allows [download of migration logs](#bookmark5) over http (logs persisted in MigrationLogs table)
+11. Allows [download of migration logs](#bookmark5) over http (logs persisted in MigrationLogs table)
-11. Has option to [skip oeCloud Validations](#bookmark6) during migration
+12. Has option to [skip oeCloud Validations](#bookmark6) during migration
-12. Has option to [use updateAttributes instead of upsert](#bookmark6) during migration
+13. Has option to [use updateAttributes instead of upsert](#bookmark6) during migration
-13. Has option to [clear the data in one or more tables](#bookmark6) before commencing data migration.
+14. Has option to [clear the data in one or more tables](#bookmark6) before commencing data migration.
-14. Has option to [rollback](#bookmark6a) to a previous db version
+15. Has option to [rollback](#bookmark6a) to a previous db version
-15. Allows [execution of custom JS files](#Running Custom JS files) pre- and/or post- migration.
+16. Allows [execution of custom JS files](#Running Custom JS files) pre- and/or post- migration.

 <a name="bookmark0"></a>
 <a name="Implementation"></a>